exoplatform/exo-documentation/docs/SSO.rst

 -  ``$CAS_HOME``: The CAS package that you may download from `here <https://github.com/apereo/cas/releases>`__.
-For eXo Platform integration, eXo Platform supports **CAS 3.5** and **CAS 4.0**.
-This documentation is based on testing results of CAS 3.5.2 and CAS 4.0.0 integration.
+For eXo Platform integration, eXo Platform supports **CAS 4.0**.
+This documentation is based on testing CAS 4.0.0 integration.
 However, the integration can still work with all versions.